Bertrand Mak: Design at the Oscars

 For the 96th Academy Awards in 2024, Bertrand Mak designed a bespoke brooch for the Oscar Winner of Best Actor, Cillian Murphy.
 The brooch, named HS14, was a unique piece expressively conceived and created for Murphy and inspired by the actor’s leading role in the cinematic masterpiece Oppenheimer.
 HS14 is made of solid 18K yellow gold, and was hand-cut, hand-finished, and assembled by Kari Voutilainen in Val-de-Travers, Switzerland.

 In 2025, Bertrand Mak also designed a bespoke brooch for the Oscar Nominee of Best Picture, Director, and Original Screenplay, Brady Corbet, for his epic period The Brutalist at the 97th Academy Awards.
 The brooch, named Endeavour, was a unique piece custom-made in sterling silver for Corbet, inspired by the raw, geometric style of Brutalist architecture and a tribute to spomenik.

+For a third year running, Bertrand Mak designed and created another bespoke brooch for the 98th Academy Awards, worn by the Oscars Winner of Best Supporting Actor, Kieran Culkin.
+Named Untitled 21, the brooch is a one-of-a-kind, 2-piece 18K yellow gold creation made again by Kari Voutilainen in Val-de-Travers.
+The abstract design is a brushstroke from the work of an unidentified contemporary Asian artist, composed of two distinct gestures realised by hand engraving and engine turning.